-To manage several products, a large number companies decide to establish a structure to control each of the brands.
+To manage several products, a large number of companies decide to establish a structure to control multiple product management.
 A large number of companies hire a chief marketing officer who performs this task.
-Management at the company should encourage employees to promote each of the company’s brand that apply to the department in which the employee works.
+Management at the company should encourage employees to promote each of the company’s brands that apply to the department in which the employee works.
 Failure to properly manage products in this manner results in companies facing a much greater amount of competition.
-The chart below illustrates a sample model for how a company who offers several products that are associated with the same brand identity might operate.
+The chart below illustrates a sample model for how a company that offers several products that are associated with the same brand identity might operate.

-It is important to note that this model is only how a company who maintains one brand identity operates.
-This problem can be much more complicated when a company is tasked with managing multiple brands.
+It is important to note that this model is only how a company that maintains one brand identity operates.
+This problem can be much more complicated when a company is tasked with multiple product management

 One of the downsides to maintaining several products in this way is that there are often significant costs associated with maintaining multiple brands.
 Because it is important that each brand stands alone to a certain degree, companies must pay separate costs for marketing departments, name registration, websites, and various other expenses.

 While larger companies like General Electric and Procter & Gamble are able to afford the expenses associated with maintaining multiple products, many smaller companies lack an infrastructure to develop products in the necessary manner and find it very difficult to afford these various expenses.

 As a result, in achieving successful multiple brand management, a company make sure to utilize adequate tools to do so including software that helps to streamline multiple sales channels.
 By condensing efforts among multiple products, companies are able to save time and consequently finances.

 Strategy # 4 – Create Strong Ad Campaigns for Each Product